rklyz/MyRice/README.md

 ## 🔧 <samp>Installation:</samp>

 **This may and may not work for some of ya'll.
-So, make sure to backup ur config before proceeding.**
+So, make sure to backup your config before proceeding.**

 Firstly, clone the repository.